Laws Governing the Use of Alcohol

 In the Commonwealth, the Pennsylvania Crime Code and the Pennsylvania Liquor Code govern the consumption, distribution and sale of alcohol.
 It is a summary offense for a person under 21 years of age to purchase, consume, possess or knowingly and intentionally transport any alcoholic beverages.

 Penalty for a first offense is suspension of driving privileges for 90 days, a fine of up to $300.00 and imprisonment for up to 90 days; for a second offense, suspension of driving privileges for up to one year, a fine of up to $500.00, and imprisonment for up to one year.
 Multiple sentences involving suspension of driving privileges must be served consecutively.

-It is unlawful to possess or transport liquor or alcohol within the Commonwealth unless it has been purchased from a State Store or in accordance with Liquor Control Board regulations.
+It is unlawful to possess or transport liquor or alcohol within the Commonwealth unless it has been purchased from a State Store, a store possessing a license to sell alcohol, or in accordance with Liquor Control Board regulations.